shepherdviolet/turquoise/README.md

 * Add support for GIF loading, dependent on `pl.droidsonroids.gif:android-gif-drawable:1.1.15`.
 <br/>

 ### Usage:
-* `TILoader` will load this plugin automatically, as long as your project dependent on this module.
+`TILoader` will load this plugin automatically, as long as your project dependent on this module.<br/>
-* `Don't need to do anything else`.
+`Don't need to do anything else`.<br/>

 ```java